fclaerho/urest/README.md

 ### INSTALLATION

-Do not install urest directly; register it as a requirement to your project.
+Do not install urest directly, register it as a requirement of your project instead.

 In `setup.py`:
   * Add `urest` to the `install_requires` list